Afghan official: bombs hit 2 minivans in Kabul, 7 dead | Law-Order

 Separate bombs hit two minivans in a mostly Shiite neighbourhood in the Afghan capital Saturday, killing at least seven people and wounding six others, the Interior Ministry said.

-The explosions targeted minivans on the same road about 2 kilometres apart in a neighbourhood in western Kabul, Interior Ministry deputy spokesman Ahmad Zia Zia, said.
+The attacks targeted minivans on the same road about 2 kilometres apart in a neighborhood in western Kabul, Interior Ministry deputy spokesman Ahmad Zia Zia, said.

 It wasn't immediately clear what type of bombs were used and no one immediately claimed responsibility for the attacks.
 The Islamic State group has carried out similar bombings in the area, including four attacks on four minivans earlier this month that killed at least 18 people.